Gary Puckett: Formation

-Initial Success
+Initial success

 They were now going under the name Gary Puckett & The Union Gap and would be known for hits such as "Lady Willpower", "Young Girl" and "Woman, Woman".
 They sold more records in 1968 than any other group and had six consecutive gold records as well as making two appearances on The Ed Sullivan Show (1968, 1971).
 Their song "Woman, Woman" was an adaptation of the country hit by the Glaser Brothers called "Girl, Girl".
 On records, they wore Civil War outfits, as suggested by Puckett, and called themselves the Union Gap after the Union Gap area where Puckett had lived.

-In 1968, the band were invited by the President of the United States (Lyndon B. Johnson) to play at the White House for Prince Charles and Princess Anne.
-The Union Gap are one of few artists whose first five releases went gold.

-The band were nominated for a Grammy Award for Best New Artist in 1969, losing out to José Feliciano.
+The band was nominated for a Grammy Award for Best New Artist in 1969, losing out to José Feliciano.

-Split and Reformation
+Split and reformation

 The group eventually grew unhappy with doing material written and produced by others, leading them to stop working with Fuller, and they disbanded in 1971.

 Gary re-formed the band sometime in the early 1980s and, since signing to them in 1984, has performed with them at the yearly "Happy Together" tours, alongside Howard Kaylan and Mark Volman of The Turtles (who started up the tour), The Association, The Cowsills, Ron Dante of The Archies, Chuck Negron of Three Dog Night, The Buckinghams, The Box Tops, The Vogues, and The Classics IV.

-Their current line-up consists of Puckett, Woody Lingle (bass), Jamie Hilboldt (keyboards), and Mike Candito (drums) as of around 2012.
+As of around 2012, their current line-up consists of Puckett, Woody Lingle (bass), Jamie Hilboldt (keyboards), and Mike Candito (drums).

 The Union Gap's "Greatest Hits" album was one of CBS' best selling "Collector Series" albums.

-In 1974 "Young Girl" was reissued by popular request in England where it reached number five and achieved a Silver Record Award for the second time.
+In 1974 "Young Girl" was reissued in the UK where it reached number five and achieved a Silver Record Award for the second time.

-Solo Career
+Solo career

 After the Union Gap split, Puckett released a solo album titled The Gary Puckett Album that same year.